By Francois DeMadre ,

 Conversely, if the contractor's activities present a higher risk, they might agree to bear a larger portion of the deductible.

-By using contractual actuarialized liability to manage deductibles, parties can agree to distribute the financial burden of insurance claims in a manner that reflects the actual risks associated with each party's activities.
+By using contractual actuarialised liability to manage deductibles, parties can agree to distribute the financial burden of insurance claims in a manner that reflects the actual risks associated with each party's activities.
 This can lead to more balanced contracts and help avoid disputes over deductible payments in the event of a claim.

 3. Cross-portfolio projects contingency approach: Instead of treating each project in isolation, this approach collectively manages a portfolio of projects.
 By pooling contingency reserves across multiple projects, contractors can spread risk and potentially offset losses from one project with gains from another.
 Traditionally, contingency planning in construction has been handled on a per-project basis.
 Each project would have its own contingency fund to handle unexpected costs and delays.

 There are limitations with this approach.
-For instance, it could result in the underutilization of funds in one project while another is facing a shortage.
+For instance, it could result in the underutilisation of funds in one project while another is facing a shortage.
 Additionally, it does not account for the risk correlation and diversification benefits that might exist across different projects in a portfolio.

 For example, consider a construction firm with a portfolio of ten projects, each with different risk profiles and contingency requirements.